 This post may contain affiliate links.
 Read my disclosure policy.

-For a flavor-packed way to shake up the dinnertime routine, add Bacon Cheddar Baked Polenta Fries to the menu.
-It is an easy side dish recipe that is naturally gluten free and not a bit greasy since they aren’t fried.
-Just bake in the oven until they are perfectly crispy.
-Then add a little kick when you dip them in a simple Chipotle Aioli, or use your favorite dipping sauce.
+For a flavor-packed way to shake up the dinnertime routine, add Polenta Fries to the menu.
+It is an easy side dish recipe that is naturally gluten free, perfectly crispy, and loaded with bacon and cheddar cheese.
+And these are not a bit greasy since they are baked, not fried!

 Fries might be a staple for many people, but polenta fries are a way to enjoy that crisp exterior with a soft inside texture that you love in a whole new way.
 It’s time to ditch the spuds and try a different flavor profile.

+- So versatile.
 In this recipe, there is some garlic, fresh thyme, and chives, though you can definitely change up the herbs and spices to add what you love.
 But the real bang for your buck comes from bacon and cheddar cheese.
-You know I love my cheesy finger foods like Cauliflower Tots and Quinoa Bites, so naturally, my family and I went crazy for these.

-And since they are baked instead of fried, they aren’t greasy, and might even be, dare I say, even healthy!
+- Not greasy.
+Since they are baked instead of fried, they aren’t oily.
 Plus, they are naturally gluten free!

 - Quick cooking polenta: Be sure it is gluten free, if needed.
 You can also use cornmeal, preferable a medium grind, though it will take a bit longer to cook.